 Mr. Smith reported that several state construction committees asked the Bureau to research whether the Armed Services Vocational Aptitude Battery would be a feasible alternative for veterans, in lieu of the local assessments.
 Mr. Smith reported, however, that the ASVAB is a categorically different assessment than the Accuplacer and ACT and is not used by the Wisconsin Technical College System.
-Therefore, if implemented, it would create unequal requirements for veterans and civilian applicant.

-Mr. Smith asked attendees whether they prefer the Bureau researches the topic further.
+He asked attendees whether they prefer the Bureau research the topic further.